Where to look for cheap backpacking gear

-First, before you can even start shopping – you need a list!
-If you don’t have one already, download my complete backpacking gear checklist, for free, now.
+First, before you can even start shopping for backpacking gear – you need a

 Now that you know what you’re looking for, start with your ‘big 3.’
 The big 3 gear items you need are your pack, tent/shelter, and sleeping bag & pad.
 These are the big items because they will make up the bulk of your base weight in your pack, take up the most space in your pack, and eat up the most of your budget.